 The HIC₁₅ and HIC numbers for the bicycle crash tests are from the following two reports:

 ^ There are other differences between car crash tests and our own.
 We’ll use EuroNCAP to illustrate this as we are UK based.
 EuroNCAP crash tests differ from ours most notably due to:

-The Frontal Full Width Impact in EuroNCAP is into a solid concrete block rather than the side of a car.
+The other Frontal Impact in EuroNCAP is Full width at 30mph into a solid concrete block rather than a deformable barrier.

 On the subject of safety, everyone knows it’s good to be seen by other drivers when you’re out on the road, so our DryCycle has 20 lights!
 As well as reflectors on the rear and sides of the vehicle, this will certainly get you noticed, in a good way, as it makes it much less likely anyone will crash into you!